-The Dutch State Road Laboratory posesses a measuring car with these specifications, type SW8 (see appendix) for carrying out its annual systematic skidding resistance investigations.
+The Dutch State Road Laboratory possesses a measuring truck with these specifications, type SW8 (see figure 1) for carrying out its annual systematic skidding resistance investigations.
 Measurements are normally made in the months of August and September.
 The skidding resistance of the road-surface generally attains its lowest value at this time of the year.
 On all roads with three or more lanes the skidding resistance is determined at the right hand wheel track of the traffic.
-The overtaking lanes, which are not included in the measuring programme, display, as a rule, a skidding resistance higher by one class, but can be indicated by the skidding resistance of the adjoining lanes (see classification in paragraph 4.1. and in appendix 6.2.).
-On roads with two-way traffic measuring is effected in one driving direction.
+The overtaking lanes, which are not included in the measuring programme, display, as a rule, a skidding resistance higher by one class, but can be indicated by the skidding resistance of the adjoining lanes (see classification in table 1).
+On roads with two-way traffic measuring is done in one driving direction.
 The result obtained is then applied to the other lane.
 This is permissible, in the case of roads having the same sort of pavement which have been exposed over their entire length to the effects of climate, and a comparable traffic flow.
-In the systematic measuring investigations the skidding resistance will be measured, depending on the road length, in one or more sectors of 100 m length, chosen at random.
-During the investigation period The Dutch State Road Laboratory carried out, in this way, skidding resistance measurements on approximately 2000 sectors over a road length of more than 3500 kilometers.